genevaers/Markdown-Test/docs/Intro20-User-Exit_Routines.md

 As noted, GenevaERS has four major points which can invoke a user exit, read, lookup, write and format exits.
 The first three are Extract Phase exits, and are used much more frequently than the fourth Format Phase exit.
 They are:

-- Read Exits stand between the actual input event file and the GenevaERS views.
+- Read Exits stand between the actual input source file and the GenevaERS views.
 These exits can modify input records to be presented to GenevaERS threads for processing.
 - Lookup Exits stand between GenevaERS views and the look-up data loaded into memory.
 Lookup exits accept lookup parameters and return looked up records in response to individual lookups.
 These exits can also be used as simple function calls which do not actually perform any lookup.
 For example, the exponential calculation discussed above could be written as a lookup exit.
 - Write Exits stand between GenevaERS and the extract files.
 They receive extract records and can manipulate them before being written to extract files.
 - Format Exits, the only GVBMR88 exit, accepts summarized and formatted Format Phase output records prior to being written to files.
 Format exits are very similar to write exits, except that the record used is the final output record, rather than the extract record.